aspose-words/Aspose.Words-Documentation/net/developer-guide/programming-with-documents/working-with-graphic-elements/working-with-images/_index.md

 {{< gist "aspose-com-gists" "0b968ac8900f80c11e109dffb105f3da" "Examples-CSharp-Programming-Documents-Images-InsertBarcodeImage-InsertBarcodeIntoFooter.cs" >}}

-## Lock Aspect Ratio of Image {#lock-aspect-ratio-of-image}
+## Lock Image Aspect Ratio {#lock-aspect-ratio-of-image}

 The aspect ratio of a geometric shape is the ratio of its sizes in different dimensions.
 You can lock the aspect ratio of the image using Shape.AspectRatioLocked.
 The default value of the shape's aspect ratio depends on the ShapeType.
 It is *true* for ShapeType.Image and *false* for other shape types.

 {{< gist "aspose-com-gists" "0b968ac8900f80c11e109dffb105f3da" "Examples-CSharp-Programming-Documents-Shapes-WorkingWithShapes-SetAspectRatioLocked.cs" >}}

-## How to Get Actual Shape Bounds in Points {#how-to-get-actual-bounds-of-shape-in-points}
+## How to Get Actual Bounds of Shape in Points {#how-to-get-actual-bounds-of-shape-in-points}

 If you want the actual bounding box of the shape as rendered on the page, you can achieve this by using NodeRendererBase.BoundsInPoints property.
-The following code example shows how to use this property.
+The following code example demonstrates how to use this property.

 {{< gist "aspose-com-gists" "0b968ac8900f80c11e109dffb105f3da" "Examples-CSharp-Programming-Documents-Shapes-WorkingWithShapes-GetActualShapeBoundsPoints.cs" >}}